 Beneath the heading area on the Genre cards is a small text box that denotes what equipment you will need to carry out the action card – the same is true for the Stretch cards.
 It will detail, for example, if you need to use a particular focal length of lens or flashgun.
-In addition, it also mentions if you will need any post production software to finish the card.
-This is highly useful as you may not have to right equipment to complete certain cards.
+In addition, it also mentions if you will need any post-production software to finish the card.
+This is highly useful as you may not have the right equipment to complete certain cards.

 As learning is as much a visual process as it is a reading one, all the cards in each section feature photographs and diagrams to illustrate the words they accompany.
-Depending on the card they might show the correct and incorrect way of getting the shot, lead you through several examples of a compositional rule or show illustrations on how the eye is lead through a picture.
+Depending on the card they might show the correct and incorrect way of getting the shot, lead you through several examples of a compositional rule, or show illustrations on how the eye is led through a picture.

 The addition of plentiful illustrations and images not only enhances the design but also helps you understand the key concepts much better.